-Ultrasound thermal print paper is made from thermal coated synthetic paper, it is a special print media with a coating of materials that changes color when subjected to heat.
-The heat-sensitive materials–dyes and developers- are mixed with other materials and applied evenly across the paper.
+Ultrasound thermal print paper is a special print media with a coating of materials that changes color when subjected to heat.
+The heat-sensitive materials – dyes and developers, are mixed with other materials and applied evenly across the paper.
 When this paper is subjected to heat from a thermal printer head, it will melt (even so slightly), become discolored, and print the selected input on the paper.

 Thermal papers can be used in various thermal printing equipment, and an ultrasound thermal printer is one of several applications.
 It is usually built with a couple of material layers, and they add different properties to the final product.